dcos/dcos-e2e/README.rst

    ...
    $ dcos-docker destroy

-Each of these commands and more described in detail in the full `CLI`_ documentation.
+Each of these commands and more are described in detail in the full `dcos-docker CLI`_ documentation.

+See the full `CLI`_ documentation for information on other CLI tools provided by DC/OS E2E.

 .. |Build Status| image:: https://travis-ci.org/dcos/dcos-e2e.svg?branch=master
    :target: https://travis-ci.org/dcos/dcos-e2e